 About Michael Kistler

 Michael Kistler is a Hong Kong artist specializing in fine art street photography.
-Originally from Minneapolis, his photographic journey started in Europe at age 18 and has since taken him to numerous cities around the world chasing new images.
-After spending more than 10 years in Tokyo, he moved with his family to Hong Kong three years ago.
+Originally from Minneapolis, he started shooting on a compact Ricoh during his first trip to Europe at age 18.
+After many years of travel that included stints in Germany, Istanbul and Northern California, he settled in Tokyo, spending more than 10 years there before moving with his family to Hong Kong in 2014.

 Michael’s exhibition ‘Melt with You’ at the Park Lane Hotel in Causeway Bay, HK opened on September 27, 2016 and ran to March 2017.
 His series of nightscape images marked the launch of the Pullman Artist Playground Series in China; ‘Melt with You’ moved from the Park Lane Hotel to the American Chamber of Commerce in Hong Kong and ran through the beginning of July, 2017.
-Select images from his last three collections are now on display at JaaBar, which is tucked away in the central wet market just off of Peel Street.
+From July to September, select images from his last three collections were on display at JaaBar, which is tucked away in the central wet market just off of Peel Street.